apduvuri/Migrate-to-AzureDBPostgreSQL/AWSRDS-to-Flexible-offline-migration-using-cli.md

 ---
-title: "Tutorial: Offline Migration of Iaas/On-Premises PostgreSQL to Azure Database for PostgreSQL - Flexible Server using the Azure CLI"
+title: "Tutorial: Offline Migration of AWS RDS PostgreSQL to Azure Database for PostgreSQL - Flexible Server using the Azure CLI"
 titleSuffix: "Offline Migration : Azure Database for PostgreSQL Flexible Server"
-description: "Learn about Offline migration of your On-Premises/IaaS PostgreSQL databases to Azure Database for PostgreSQL - Flexible Server by using the Azure CLI."
+description: "Learn about Offline migration of your AWS RDS PostgreSQL databases to Azure Database for PostgreSQL - Flexible Server by using the Azure CLI."
 author: apduvuri
 ms.author: apduvuri
 ms.service: postgresql